-Please use the links at the foot of this webpage to see which History Department modules are available, the various policies regarding module nomination and allocation, and the application forms to use in applying for module places.
-A document giving an overview of the undergraduate modules for 2017/18 is also available to assist students.
-A summary of module spaces and assessments can be found HERE.
+Please use the links to gain more information about the various policies regarding module nomination and allocation, and the application forms to use in applying for module places.

 Please note that the modules listed are those that we intend to run based on the latest information regarding staff availability.
 Circumstances can change, however.
 Although unlikely, teaching staff can retire, take jobs elsewhere, take parental leave, or suffer from ill health.
 This might mean we have to withdraw a module at a later point.
 If that is the case, we will explain the reasons to our students.
 We also cannot guarantee that students will get their first choice of modules or that classes of different modules will not clash, but we do everything we can to avoid such problems.